gbmhunter/hg-check/README.rst

 ======== ========== ============================================================================================================
 Version  Date       Comment
 ======== ========== ============================================================================================================
-v2.4.0.0 2014/04/04 PowerShell script now correctly detects new files that have been put into a repo, closes #21.
+v2.4.1.0 2014/04/07 'Remote repo not found' messages now print on new lines in PowerShell script, closes #25. v2.4.0.0 2014/04/04 PowerShell script now correctly detects new files that have been put into a repo, closes #21.
 PowerShell script now outputs warnings at the bottom of script for remote repos which where not found, closes #23.
 Added statistic for the number of repos with uncomitted changes, closes #24. v2.3.3.0 2014/04/04 Renamed $i to $repoPath, closes #11.
 Script no longer prints -1 and path just after it starts, closes #20.
 Added note to README about requirement that PowerShell has to be v3.0 or higher, closes #19. v2.3.2.0 2014/04/01 Warnings in the PowerShell script are now being printed, closes #16.
 Script now continues if no repo-ignore.txt file is found, closes #17.